 32. Avoid Shipping Whenever Possible | Melanie Hanson – Editor at EDI Refinance

 A simple way to save big when you’re online shopping, no matter what platform you’re using, is to avoid shipping whenever possible.

-While some services from brick-and-mortar stores like Target will allow you to reserve items online and pick them up in the store, you can also simply use online stores as a research tool to find the products you’re looking for, then look for a local store that carries it.
+While some services from brick-and-mortar stores like Target will allow you to reserve items online and pick them up in the store, you can also simply use online stores as a research tool to find the products you’re looking for, then look for a local store that carries them.

 33. Incognito Browsing | David McConaghy – Co-Founder at ByRossi

 Incognito browsing is a method of saving money online.
 Almost every online retailer stores information about you using cookies.
 When you leave a website and return later, the results you see may vary based on the products you viewed, what you searched for, and whether or not you purchased anything.

 The site may show you different pricing, messages, and discounts than other users, depending on your cookies, so you may not receive the greatest deal.